 Earth surface systems - Environmental, biological, and anthropogenic controls on ecological and biogeochemical structure

 Fluid systems - Source, transport, and reactive process controls on the distribution of isotopic and other biogeochemical tracers

 Animal systems (including humans) - Inference of behavior, physiology and movement from spatial data; animal influences on biogeochemical systems

 The SPATIAL course will assume that incoming students are familiar with the fundamentals of isotopic fractionation in key Earth systems (water cycle, carbon cycle, nitrogen cycle, plant and animal systems).
 These topics will be reviewed briefly during relevant lectures, but not covered in detail.
 Graduates of ITCE Course 1 or individuals with equivalent experience will be given preference in admissions decisions.
 Experience with GIS or spatial analysis is not required but beneficial.

-To view last year's schedule of lectures and events, click here.
+To view last summer's schedule of events, click here.

 IsoMAP is a dynamic, online workspace for spatial analysis, modeling and prediction of stable isotope ratio variation in the natural environment.
 The initial realease of the IsoMAP gateway is now live and supports precipitation isotope ratio modeling.
 Visit IsoMAP to learn more or to start making isoscapes today!